-The Plan Phase will be initiated in late summer/early fall 2019 and will take about one year to complete before it is presented to the Toronto Preservation Board, Community Council and City Council for approval.
+The Plan Phase will begin early in 2019 and will take about one year to complete before it is presented to the Toronto Preservation Board, Community Council and City Council for approval.
 During 2019 there will be public meetings and meetings with community advisory groups.
 A Community Advisory Group will be formed prior to the commencement of each of the HCD plans.
 Urban Design will also consider additional tools that could help inform contextually-sensitive change in the Casa Loma neighbourhood beyond the proposed Hilton Avenue and Wells Hill Avenue HCDs.
 The HCD Plan will address the conflicts between the existing zoning by-law and the established heritage character of the neighbourhood.
-In the meantime the City Planning department will continue to monitor applications in the area.